 Football is the king of sports betting, and there are many factors that make it the best sport for betting.
 Football is played all year round worldwide, and offers a vast number of matches.

 Domestic leagues offer a wide range of bets and, as an added bonus, there are national cups, international tournaments like the Champions League, Europa League and a growing trend of pre-season competitions.
 In addition, there are regular major tournaments for national teams such as the European Championships, Africa Cup of Nations, Copa America and the World Cup.

-This guide will take you through how to bet on football and some of the methods you can use to develop your knowledge of football betting.
+This guide will take you through how to bet on football games and some of the methods you can use to develop your knowledge of football betting.